 Cookie Notice

-For more information about the personal information we collect and process when you visit our Website or enter our Virtual Tours please see our Privacy Policy.
+1.3 For more information about the personal information we collect and process when you visit our Website, Virtual Tours or Property Website please see our Privacy Policy.

-1.1 Cookies are small text files sent from a web server to your browser whenever you visit our Website or enter Virtual Tour.
+2.1 Cookies are small text files sent from a web server to your browser whenever you visit Giraffe360 Platforms.
 Cookies pose no risk to your device and can either be saved or rejected, depending on your browser settings and your choices.

-1.3 We use two types of cookies, depending on their purpose – necessary cookies and optional cookies.
-The necessary cookies are required to ensure that our Website and Virtual Tours operate properly and you may receive our service.
-They are mandatory and for this type of cookie, we are not collecting your consent.
-For optional cookies such as Performance, Preference, Functionality, Analytical and Advertising cookies we collect your consent at the pop-up window screen (Cookie Banner) when you first visit the Website or enter Virtual Tour.
+2.3 We use two types of cookies, depending on their purpose – necessary cookies and optional cookies.
+The necessary cookies are required to ensure that Giraffe360 Platforms operate properly and you may receive our service.
+They are mandatory and for this type of cookie we are not collecting your consent.
+For optional cookies such as Preference, Functionality, Analytical and Advertising cookies we collect your consent at the pop-up window screen (Cookie Banner) when you first visit Giraffe360 Platforms.

 (b) Functionality cookies.
 These are first party cookies which allow us to increase the speed of our Website and provide you with faster browsing.